 The two divisions of flowering plants have a lot of distinction when considered internally, like the arrangement of their vascular system, where they are scattered in the monocots (palm trees), they are arranged in concentric circles in the dicots (regular trees).

 A vivid difference is that in dicots (regular trees) there is secondary growth while monocots usually lack this ability.
-Secondary growth simply refers to development within in plant that leads to increase in girth of the plant root or stem rather than the length.
-This manifests as cylindrical stems in palm trees which hardly expands through put its life span.
+Secondary growth simply refers to development within in plant that leads to an increase in girth of the plant root or stem rather than the length.
+This manifests as cylindrical stems in palm trees which hardly expands throughput its life span.

 A palm tree has living tissue through the whole trunk which is used to feed the leaves.
-A regular trees only living part is the bark and the leaves, with the inside of a regular tree is essentially dead.
+A regular tree only living part is the bark and the leaves, with the inside of a regular tree, are essentially dead.

-Also the root system in monocot is comprised of a clump of roots that are all of similar size and do not go too deep.
-Dicots on the other hand have a tap root, with lateral stability roots with second and third order roots branching off these.
+Also, the root system in a monocot is comprised of a clump of roots that are all of a similar size and do not go too deep.
+Dicots, on the other hand, have a tap root, with lateral stability roots with second and third-order roots branching off these.

 How much can I prune off a Palm tree?

 Pruning shears or a pruning saw for larger palms are the best tools for the job.
 You can also remove dead fronds about 1 inch from the base of the main stem.
-If you decide you can’t carry out the pruning by yourself, you are best hiring professional arborist to help out.
-Their charges would depend on the Palm tree height, location on the property and number of palms being trimmed.
+If you decide you can’t carry out the pruning by yourself, you are best hiring a local tree surgeon to help out.
+Their charges would depend on the Palm tree height, location on the property, and a number of palms being trimmed.
 Although every job is different you can expect to pay about $75 per palm.